tirthankarhalder/tirthankarhalder/README.md

-### Hi there, I'm [Argha][website] Sen  👋
+### Hi there, I'm [Tirthankar][website] Sen  👋

-I am presently pursuing Ph.D. in the Department of Computer Science and Engineering at the Indian Institute of Technology Kharagpur, India.
+I am presently pursuing MS(Research) in the GS Sanyal School of Telecommunicatiosn at the Indian Institute of Technology Kharagpur, India.
 I am a member of [UbiNet: Ubiquitous Networked Systems Lab](https://cse.iitkgp.ac.in/resgrp/ubinet/).
-My research interests include the areas of Millimeter Wave Sensing, FMCW Radars, HCI.
+My research interests include the areas of Millimeter Wave Sensing, FMCW Radars, HCI, CPS.

 ### Connect with me: